MicrosoftDocs/azure-reference-other/studio-module-reference/errors/error-0039.md

  This error in Azure Machine Learning occurs when an internal operation cannot be completed.

-**Resolution :**
+**Resolution:**
  This error is caused by many conditions and there is no specific remedy.
  The following table contains generic messages for this error, which are usually followed by a specific description of the condition.

- If no details are available, please [send feedback](https://social.msdn.microsoft.com/forums/azure/home?forum=MachineLearning) and provide information about the modules that generated the error and related conditions.
+ If no details are available, [send feedback](https://social.msdn.microsoft.com/forums/azure/home?forum=MachineLearning) and provide information about the modules that generated the error and related conditions.

 |Exception Messages|
 |------------------------|